(Note: My memoir Frozen Dinners will be released in November. Here in an excerpt from Chapter Four.)

 I have no idea why my father paid to build that house.
 Even though he was becoming the major employer and the most successful businessman in the county, he always kept a low profile.
 He wore polyester work shirts, faded workpants, and old boots.
 He was so frugal that he would wait in airports that had pay toilets until someone came out and he’d grab the door so he didn’t have to pay a quarter to use the bathroom.
 Yet here it was–this dazzling stone estate on a country hill.
 And in that house, I wrote poems and stories, my brothers loaded shotgun shells to shoot rockchucks from the porch, my mother made rugs and read her Bibles, and my father suffered from various illnesses until he died.

 After Dad’s death, my mother lived alone in the house for sixteen years.
-At age 79, she was manipulated by an unscrupulous realtor from Twin Falls to sell the house and surrounding acreage for one-fourth of the value and to carry the mortgage contract.
+At age 79, she was manipulated by an unscrupulous realtor from Twin Falls to sell the house and surrounding acreage for one-fourth of the value.
+She was slipping into dementia and wasn’t allowed to consult her adult children when she agreed to carry the contract for 20 years.
 The shameful real estate transaction caused the inglorious demise of the Ambrose castle in the country.

 Frozen Dinners – A Memoir of a Fractured Family will be released in November by Brown Books Publishing.
 It’s available now for pre-order.
 The Premiere Party is Thursday, November 8 at Telaya Winery in Garden City.